ThomasMertes/seed7/src/read_me.txt

     exec.c     Main interpreter procedures.
-    doany.c    Procedures to call several Seed7 functions from C. memory.c   isit_.. and bld_.. functions for primitive datatypes.
+    doany.c    Procedures to call several Seed7 functions from C. objutl.c   isit_.. and bld_.. functions for primitive datatypes.

   The interpreter core is licensed under the GPL.